agsayyed/hb-ags-modules-template/Readme/05-workflow.md

 This document outlines the workflow for managing HBStack modules using this template.
 It includes steps for development, versioning, and automation.

+> [!NOTE]
+> It uses a small script to synchronise version from the tags to package.json, it can be done with `npm version ..` commands

 ### Workflow Overview

 1. **Local Development**:
    - Commit changes using conventional commits (e.g., `feat: add new feature`).
    - Run linting, formatting, and testing locally.
+   - Tag it, sync it, Push it.

 2. **Prepare for Release**:
    - Run the `sync-version.js` script to update the `package.json` version: